mvh70/teamshots/docs/INVITE_DASHBOARD_PAGES_REDESIGN.md

 ## 1. Selfies Page Redesign

+### ⚠️ IMPORTANT: Design Change

+**The selfies page is NOT a separate concern.** Selfie upload and selection are integrated directly into the generation flow.
+Users should NOT need to navigate to a separate selfies page - it's all part of the inline generation process.

+**If a separate selfies page exists, it should be:**
+- Hidden from primary navigation
+- Only accessible via direct URL or "Manage selfies" link (secondary)
+- Used only for advanced selfie management (deletion, etc.)
+- NOT part of the primary user flow

-### Purpose
+### Purpose (If Separate Page Exists)

-The selfies page allows team members to upload, view, select, and manage their selfies.
-It's the foundation for photo generation—users need at least 2 selfies to generate photos.
+The selfies page would only be for advanced selfie management (deletion, viewing all selfies).
+The primary flow integrates selfie upload into generation.

-### User Goals
+### User Goals (If Separate Page Exists)

-1. Upload new selfies (camera or file upload)
-2. View all uploaded selfies
+1. View all uploaded selfies
-3. Select 2+ selfies for generation
-4. Delete unused selfies
+2. Delete unused selfies
-5. Continue to generation flow
+3. Return to generation flow

+**Note:** Upload and selection happen inline during generation flow, not on this page.

 ### Page Structure